Kinesiology In Massage

 Let’s examine more closely several reasons why this new technique was so important to me:

-1. The effectiveness and accuracy of my treatment increased.
+- The effectiveness and accuracy of my treatment increased.

 When client’s came in for a session with me, I would stand them up and do body reading to analyze the structural distortions.
 I was a relatively new massage therapist and would sometimes misinterpret what I was seeing in my client’s structure.
 Consequently, I would not always apply the optimal treatment which was frustrating for both me and my clients because we couldn’t achieve maximum improvement.

 Applied kinesiology provided a tool to verify my observations.
 If I observed a rotation of an ilium, I could determine specific muscle weaknesses with muscle testing that would verify that rotation.
 If I observed a whole body structural distortion, applied kinesiology would determine the specific muscles weakened by the structural distortion throughout the pattern from the top of the head to the feet, which verified all aspects of the structural pattern.
-More importantly, it helped me realize that not all structural distortions would involve all the muscles, and I found that I was able to be much more specific in my treatment by isolating the weakened or overcontracted muscles, and my effectiveness increased.
+More importantly, it helped me realize that not all structural distortions would involve all the muscles, and I found that I was able to be much more specific in my treatment by isolating the weakened or overcontracted muscles, and my effectiveness increased. - I had immediate feedback on the results of my treatment.

 As I became more effective with my muscle testing, I was able to test after a treatment to see if a significant structural change had taken place.
 Thus, I could verify an ilium rotation, determine which muscles were weakened by that rotation with applied kinesiology, and apply the appropriate massage techniques.
 After the treatment I could retest the muscles that had tested weak, and if the distortion had been released, those muscles would now test strong.
 I had a feed back system that let me know if my treatment was successful, and with that information I could optimize the treatment of the muscle or area to accomplish the desired results.
-I have used this tool through years of treating clients, and have been able to fine tune my soft tissue palpations skills as a result.
+I have used this tool through years of treating clients, and have been able to fine tune my soft tissue palpations skills as a result. - I had a tool to determine the amount of energy flow to and within a muscle.

 After treating a distressed muscle that tests weak there is usually an increase in energy flow to the area and the muscle will test strong.
-This can be due to the release of fluid and toxin that tends to disperse energy flow, the clearing of acupuncture/acupressure points that I find are usually synonymous with trigger points, the clearing of the energy blockage within an acupuncture meridian, or the clearing of emotional energy that is blocked behind character armor (contracted soft tissue).
+This can be due to the release of fluid and toxin that tends to disperse energy flow, the clearing of acupuncture/acupressure points that I find are usually synonymous with trigger points, the clearing of the energy blockage within an acupuncture meridian, or the clearing of emotional energy that is blocked behind character armor (contracted soft tissue). - By being able to determine energy flow in muscles, I could achieve optimum results in balancing the structure.

 The increase of energy flow usually results in increased muscle strength and brings opposing muscles into balance.
 Consequently, it is possible to achieve and maintain structural balance within the body.
-This can work two ways: a) when a muscle is overcontracted from too much energy, it cannot release to its full length, and the shortening of the muscle creates a structural distortion – releasing this trapped energy allows the muscle to regain its length, and its impact on structural distortion is released; b) when muscles are weak from lack of energy and overstretched, restoring normal energy flow allows them to contract to their normal non-working length and thus back to structural balance.
+This can work two ways: a) when a muscle is overcontracted from too much energy, it cannot release to its full length, and the shortening of the muscle creates a structural distortion – releasing this trapped energy allows the muscle to regain its length, and its impact on structural distortion is released; b) when muscles are weak from lack of energy and overstretched, restoring normal energy flow allows them to contract to their normal non-working length and thus back to structural balance. - I can build client rapport quickly.

 Pain is real, and when you can verify for both you and your clients the weaknesses associated with that pain, you are validating their problem, and building confidence that you will be treating the area causing their painful symptoms.
 The muscle testing also creates a non-threatening light touch evaluation, and the information that you are getting from the client’s body is feedback that both the client and therapist can observe.
 I have found that when I explain these weaknesses and their relationship to the pain, many clients feel validated in that they are finally in a clinic where someone understands them and their problem.
 Also, with this information I can apply Cranial/Structural techniques in the first 10 minutes of treatment that will initiate significant improvement in the client’s condition that can be substantiated by previously weakened muscles now testing strong.